sdduursma/github-merge-bot/README.md

 > Everything should be made as simple as possible, but not simpler. – Albert Einstein

-Clojure is a dynamic, functional, general purpose programming language that focuses on simplicity and data orientation.
+Clojure is a dynamic, functional, general-purpose programming language that focuses on simplicity and data orientation.
 It runs on the JVM, so a huge number of Java libraries are available for use.

 If you're unfamiliar with Clojure, [this page](https://clojure.org/guides/learn/syntax) is a good place to start learning.